buildbot/buildbot/master/docs/developer/cls-forcesched.rst

 ~~~~~~~~~~~~~~~~~

 The :py:class:`NestedParameter` class is a container for parameters.
-The motivating purpose for this feature is the multiple-codebase configuration, which needs to provide the user with a form to control the branch (et al) for each codebase independently.
+The original motivating purpose for this feature is the multiple-codebase configuration, which needs to provide the user with a form to control the branch (et al) for each codebase independently.
 Each branch parameter is a string field with name 'branch' and these must be disambiguated.

+In Buildbot nine, this concept has been extended to allow grouping different parameters into UI containers.
+Details of the available layouts is described in :ref:`NestedParameter <ForceScheduler-Parameters>`.

 Each of the child parameters mixes in the parent's name to create the fully qualified ``fullName``.
 This allows, for example, each of the 'branch' fields to have a unique name in the POST request.
 The `NestedParameter` handles adding this extra bit to the name to each of the children.
 When the `kwarg` dictionary is posted back, this class also converts the flat POST dictionary into a richer structure that represents the nested structure.

-As illustration, if the nested parameter has the name 'foo', and has children 'bar1' and 'bar2', then the POST will have entries like "foo-bar1" and "foo-bar2".
+As illustration, if the nested parameter has the name 'foo', and has children 'bar1' and 'bar2', then the POST will have entries like "foo.bar1" and "foo.bar2".
 The nested parameter will translate this into a dictionary in the 'kwargs' structure, resulting in something like::

     kwargs = {